The rules of inheritance and hereditary traits in genetics.

 The limitations of Mendelian genetics

 Mendelian genetics is a powerful tool for understanding inheritance patterns, but it has its limitations.
-For example, some traits are not determined by single genes and instead involve multiple gene interactions or environmental factors.
-This means that the laws of Mendelian inheritance do not always apply to these complex traits.
+For example, many traits are not determined by single genes and instead involve multiple gene interactions or environmental factors.
+The laws of Mendelian inheritance do not always apply to these complex traits.
 Additionally, many genetic disorders are caused by mutations in non-coding regions of DNA which cannot be explained using Mendel’s laws.

 Another limitation of Mendelian genetics is that it does not take into account epigenetic changes such as methylation or histone modification which can affect gene expression without changing the underlying DNA sequence.
 These modifications can be passed down from one generation to the next and may explain why certain diseases appear to skip generations in families with no known genetic mutation present.
-Finally, while Punnett squares provide an easy way to predict outcomes based on genotypes, they do not take into account other factors such as population size or selection pressure which can also influence trait expression over time.
+Finally, while Punnett squares provide an easy way to predict outcomes based on genotypes, they are limited in their scope and unsuitable to calculate more complex genotype interactions.